davidabdel/notathome2/README.md

 # Not At Home

-A mobile-first web application designed to help missionaries track "Not At Home" locations during door-to-door outreach.
+A mobile-first web app for missionaries to track "Not At Home" locations during door-to-door outreach.

+## Deployment Status

+Latest deployment: Updated with Supabase client fixes.

 ## Features